 Some on-premises backup setups use virtualized storage clusters that distribute databases and file services over multiple nodes, which can each back up multiple workloads concurrently.
 When more capacity is required, a node is added.
 The larger the cluster, the more data that can be ingested in parallel, and the shorter the backup window.
 When these systems are integrated with public cloud infrastructure services it becomes possible to use a hybrid cloud environment for diversity and data protection.

 Want to learn more?
-Learn how to deliver near-zero RTOs to radically accelerate data access.
+Learn how to deliver near-zero RTOs to radically accelerate data access and the recovery process in order to restore business operations.